sunnwydays/ecepathmaker/README.md

 # ECE Pathmaker

 ECE Pathmaker is an unofficial alternative to UofT's electrical and computer engineering Magellan.
-It provides a UI-based drag-and-drop course planner for 3rd and 4th-year UofT ECE students.
+It provides a UI-based drag-and-drop course planner for UofT ECE students.

 ## Tech Stack